Anytime we make a new purchase, what’s the first thing we evaluate?

 While this only applies to leasing a mobile office trailer, it’s worth mentioning that the duration of your lease affects what you pay monthly.

-Supply Chain issues and the rising materials and labor costs will also factor into your lease rate.
-Rental companies are paying significantly more money to have these trailers built at the factory versus a few years ago.
 Remanufacturing costs have also risen.
-When an office trailer comes off rent, Triumph Modular puts some work into -returning it to a high standard before customers can rent it out again.
+When an office trailer comes off rent, Triumph Modular returns it to a high standard before customers can rent it again.
 Typical tasks include repairing walls and floors, interior and exterior painting, and general maintenance on the trailer.
-In some cases, we take the office trailer right down to the studs to ensure the highest quality product for our customers.
+In some cases, we take the office trailer down to the studs to ensure the highest quality product for our customers.
 Naturally, the increase in these costs will be passed on to the customer as reflected in the monthly lease rate.

 A longer lease term can help avoid some of this price turbulence.
 Locking in for a six-month or a 12-month lease term will be more cost-effective than going month-to-month with your rental.